BIOLOGY4ISC

 transport of oxygen in the blood, oxyhaemoglobin dissociation curve;

-transport of CO
+transport of CO2; chloride shift,

-2; chloride shift,
+transport of CO2; chloride shift,

 disorders of respiratory system such as - asthma, emphysema, occupational respiratory disorders.